 On April 23, Commodore Edgcumbe's squadron, consisting of two British ships of the line (Portland (50) and Princess Louisa (60)), two frigates (Chesterfield (44), Dolphin (24)) and a sloop of war (Porcupine (16)); left the harbour of Mahon and sailed for Gibraltar.

-On April 24, Admiral de la Galissonière left Ciutadella with his squadron and lay anchor in front of Mahon harbour.
-However, he arrived too late to intercept Edcumbe's squadron.
+On April 24, Admiral de la Galissonière left Ciutadella with his squadron and lay at anchor in front of Mahon harbour.
+However, he arrived too late to intercept Edgcumbe's squadron.

 On May 2, Byng's squadron arrived at Gibraltar where he joined Edgcumbe's squadron.
 Upon his arrival, Byng received intelligence that the Toulon squadron had landed a French army in Minorca, and that the enemy was already in possession of almost every strong position in the island.
 Byng then communicated to Lieutenant-General Fowke, the governor of Gibraltar, an order from home to the effect that, subject to certain conditions, a detachment from the garrison, equal to a battalion of men, was to be embarked on board the fleet.

 On May 4, Fowke assembled a council of war to decide upon the request of a battalion by Admiral Byng which was rejected on the ground that it would be extremely dangerous, if not impracticable, to throw succour into Port Mahon and, secondly, that the garrison of Gibraltar was already too weak to spare the specified detachment without danger to itself.
-Yet as the fleet was in great want of men, and as Edgcumbe's ships had left their marines and some of their seamen in Minorca to assist in the work of defence, Fowke permitted 1 captain, 6 subalterns, 9 sergeants, 11 corporals, 5 drummers and 200 privates to embark, it being represented to him that, without such reinforcement, several of the ships would be absolutely unable to go into action.
+Fowke permitted only 1 captain, 6 subalterns, 9 sergeants, 11 corporals, 5 drummers and 200 privates to embark with the fleet.
+The fleet was in great want of men, especially since Edgcumbe's ships had left their marines and some of their seamen in Minorca to assist in the defence, making several of the ships absolutely unable to go into action.

 On May 8, Byng sailed from Gibraltar with an easterly wind.
 He was accompanied by the whole of Edgcumbe's little force, excepting the Phoenix (24), which had been blockaded at Palma de Majorca, by 2 French frigates.